Picture a Pink Elephant

 I don't expect you to take my word for it.
 I would encourage you to reflect on your life, with as open a mind as is possible, and think of a situation where your thinking had nothing at all to do with your experience.

 I'll let you in on a little secret, a couple of years ago the world appeared very random to me.
 In hindsight, I have begun to see that it was more a reflection of my level of thinking.
-I had little to no understanding of how thinking worked so my random thinking created a perception of a random reality.
+I had little if no understanding of how thinking worked so my random thinking created a perception of a random reality.
 In fact this website started off with the name dideaboard about two years ago, because my felt experience of life was that I was living in an organised world with random ideas floating around inside my head.
 In fact that was originally the tagline for this website.

 Picture a Pink Elephant

-If you are reading my posts then chances are you have heard of the do not picture a pink elephant 'jedi mind trick'.
+If you are reading my posts then chance are you have heard of the do not picture a pink elephant 'jedi mind trick'.
 I want to inverse this statement to give you a glimpse at a much more powerful aspect of the mind.
 Picture a pink elephant for the next minute.
 If you somehow managed to get passed a few seconds, lets up it to five minutes, now ten, now thirty, one hour and so forth.
 This is a demonstration of the power of attention.

 Attention can be cultivated with clear personal goals along with a decrease in personal contaminated thinking.

 The good news is that it can happen naturally once you are aware of its power.
 A neat attention trick is to see your attention and clear goals as your center.
 Whenever you become aware of random trails of thoughts floating around inside your head bring yourself back to your center with your key goals.
-You can think of your goals as a door stop for the mind.
+You can think of your goals as a door stopper for the mind.
 They serve to stop the doors you want to go through from closing in your face.
 You will find that over time you will naturally get better at this, especially when you can approach it with a light heart and an open mind.

 - Become a Python Programmer